Vets-Who-Code/Prework/PREWORK.md

 Let's talk about what's ahead.

-The Hashflag Stack is an intensive 17-week software engineering accelerator designed to take you from foundations to production AI engineer.
-The pace is challenging and the expectations are high.
+The Hashflag Stack is an intensive 17-week program designed to take you from foundations to production AI engineer.
+The pace is challenging, the expectations are high, and the results speak for themselves—graduates are securing roles in the $85-130K range.

 To make the most of the program, you'll need a solid foundation before Day 1.
 That's what this pre-work provides.